UniVoucher/UniVoucher-MCP/docs/partner-program.md

 ### Implementation Example

-Here's a complete example of redeeming a card with partner fees, based on the RedeemNow implementation:
+Here's a complete example of redeeming a card with partner fees, based on the Redeem Base implementation:

 ```javascript
 // Import required libraries